WifiRouterYT/T450s-OpenCore/README.md

 # OpenCore Hackintosh EFI Files for Thinkpad T450s
 These are OpenCore 0.8.8 EFI files to get Mac OS running on a Thinkpad T450s.
 A regular Thinkpad T450 may work as well, but I do not have a machine to test.
 Keep in mind these are the bare minimum to install and have a somewhat using system.
-I have not done extensive testing and not everything may work.
+I have not done extensive testing and not everything may work. **Yes, it will be a bit sluggish.
+This is old hardware.**

 ## Requirements:
  - A functioning frontal lobe